 Key information made simple

-The official record suggests in-person participation through a research setting, with sites including VA Palo Alto Healthcare System/Stanford Medicine in Palo Alto and Sheppard Pratt Health System in Baltimore.
+The official record suggests in-person participation through a research setting, with sites including VA Palo Alto Healthcare System/Stanford Medicine and Sheppard Pratt Health System in Baltimore.
 Participation appears to involve guided sessions or support activities with check-ins on how they fit into daily life.
 The main fit is usually matching the main diagnosis, while common reasons not to take part include other factors that could make participation unsuitable.
 This is an early-stage study, which usually means a smaller group and a focus on learning how the approach behaves.

 This page links back to the public source record so people can verify details directly with the registry and research team.